Energy Boosting Green Smoothie

 Do you want to raise your energy without caffeine?
-This energy boosting green smoothie, full of nutritious vegetables, will invigorate you any time of the day minus the negative effects of caffeine.
-This clean vegan, dairy-free smoothie is also great for my skin and my body too!
+This energy boosting green smoothie recipe, full of nutritious vegetables, will invigorate you any time of the day minus the negative effects of caffeine or the dreaded sugar high and crash.

 It’s super simple to make, refreshing, and gives you the feeling you are taking care of your body.